patriciogonzalezvivo/thebookofshaders/07/README.md

 ### Circles

-It's easy to draw squares on grid paper; in the same way it's simple to draw rectangles on cartesian coordinates.
-But circles requires another approach, especially ____if we need to come up with a "per-pixel" or "per-square" approach____.
+It's easy to draw squares on grid paper and rectangles on cartesian coordinates, but circles require another approach, especially since we need a "per-pixel" algorithm.
 One solution is to *re-map* the spatial coordinates so that we can use a [```step()```](../glossary/index.html#step.md) function to draw a circle.

 How?
-Let's start by going back to math class and the grid paper, where we used to open a compass to the desired radius of a circle, press one of the compass points at the center of the circle and then trace the edge of the circle with a simple spin.
+Let's start by going back to math class and the grid paper, where we opened a compass to the radius of a circle, pressed one of the compass points at the center of the circle and then traced the edge of the circle with a simple spin.

 ![](compass.jpg)